samoht/logarion/README.md

 # Logarion

-Logarion is a [free and open-source](https://joinup.ec.europa.eu/software/page/eupl) personal note taking, journaling and publication system, a hybrid between a "Blog" and a "Wiki".
+Logarion is a [free and open-source](https://joinup.ec.europa.eu/software/page/eupl) personal note taking, journaling and publication system, a blog-wiki hybrid.

-There is a command line archive interface, a graphical user interface (coming soon) and a web server.
-Notes are stored as plain text files.
+## Features

+Plain file system store (each note is a file).
+Command line & web interfaces.

-There are two publishing modes:
+Two publishing modes:

 - Static, published upon a command.
   Suitable for scenarios where installation on the server is not possible.